LexouilleTM/splatoon-countdown/README.md

 ## How to Use

-**Access https://lexouilletm.github.io/splatoon-countdown/ via an OBS browser source and start your countdown!**
+**Access [Splatoon Countdown Maker](https://lexouilletm.github.io/splatoon-countdown-maker/) via an OBS browser source and start your countdown!**